MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/generating-consolidated-financial-statements.md

 ![Financial reporting main accounts](./media/Financial-reporting-main-accounts.png "Financial reporting main accounts")

-For budget, budget control, and budget planning data, the exchange rate type is defined in the **Ledger** form.
+For budget, budget control, and budget planning data, the exchange rate type is defined in the **Ledger** page.
 That table will be used to pull the exchange rates, and the currency translation type that is assigned to the account will be used.

 ### Currency translation methods
 There are four options for calculating exchange rates in Financial reporting: